alexburn17/Theme3_LabNotebook/index.md

 ![spacetime logo](documents/barraLogo.jpg)

 ## Description:
-Here I document the use and progress of the Spacetime Python Library with a series of notebooks.
+Here I document the use and progress of the spacetime python library with a series of notebooks.
 These range from describing suported data type to trimming data layers, creating cubes and opperating on cleaned data.

 ## Before Using Spacetime:
 For members of the team that already use python, feel free to use the code base/future library in the way that you prefer.
 I will list the link to the repositiry on github and a driver script containing the loaded files and function paths at its head for your use.

-Some of us may not use python on a regular basis, so I have set up some basic instructions for getting Spacetime up and running on your machines.
-The general stratagy here is to install python 3.9, create a python environment to use in R Studio using the "reticulate" package.
-Next, we will install the dependancies (python libraries) required to use Spacetime, clone the repository that contains the Spacetime source code, and use an R markdown template that I will provide below to use the Spacetime functions.
+Some of us may not use python on a regular basis, so I have set up some basic instructions for getting spacetime up and running on your machines for testing purposes.
+The general stratagy here is to install python 3.9 or higher, create a python environment to use in R Studio using the "reticulate" package.
+Next, we will install the dependancies (python libraries) required to use Spacetime, clone the repository that contains the Spacetime source code, and use an R markdown template that I will provide below to use the spacetime functions.
 Detailed instructions for each of these steps are below.
 A very helpful video for walking through these steps can be found [here](https://docs.rstudio.com/tutorials/user/using-python-with-rstudio-and-reticulate/).

 * 1) First, install a version of Python 3.
-I am using Python 3.9.12 but other versions should also work.
-If you have already installed a version of python 3 on your machine but are having trouble using the package, you can download A newer version at the link below.
+I am using Python 3.9.12 but other later versions should also work.
+If you have already installed a version of python 3 on your machine but are having trouble using spacetime, you can download A newer version at the link below.
 Make sure you are downloading an installer for your operating system (osx/windows/linux).
+If you prefer, you can use a package manager like anaconda or miniconda as mentioned in the above video.
+They are helpful for managing python environments with different versions efficiently and cleanly.
+I use anaconda myself.
 [Installing Python 3](https://www.python.org/downloads/)

 * 2) Next we will download the code base from github.
 The library is at the following github link [Spacetime]().
-You can clone it (If you opt to clone the repo, please don't push changes to your scripts to the main branch.
-), or download it and put it in a location of your choice.
+You can clone it (if you opt to clone the repo, please don't push changes to your scripts to the main branch), or download it and put it in a location of your choice.
 I will be updating this version in a stepwise fashion, such that only fully functioning versions will be pushed to it.
 The downloaded/cloned folder will serve as your directory for the remainder of the python virtual environment installation.
+A video of how to interact with the github repo is below.

 * 3) We are going to use this python library in the R Studio environment.
 This IDE should allow for people with limited Python expierence who primarily work in R to smoothly transition.
 This page from the R Studio website gives instruction on how to set up Python 3 in R studio using the reticulate package.
 It requires running a few commands in your terminal.
 On some machines/installations the command `pip3` is used for working with Python 3 and pip is used for Python 2.
 The instructions below use `pip` but if you find that you are having issues and the python version you are woking with is coming up as version 2.x, try substituting the `pip3` command instead.
 [Working with Python 3 in R Studio](https://support.rstudio.com/hc/en-us/articles/360023654474-Installing-and-Configuring-Python-with-RStudio).